 TV licence explained

-If you watch or record live TV on any channel – either through your TV or through a website - then you need a TV licence.
+If you watch or record 'live' TV on any channel – either through your TV or through a website or app – then you need a TV licence.

-This applies whether you receive Freesat, Freeview or a pay-TV service in your home, whether you rent or own your accommodation, and whether or not you watch BBC channels.
+This applies whether you receive Freesat, Freeview or a pay-TV service in your home.

-Since 2016, changes in the law have meant that you need to TV Licence to watch or download on-demand or catch-up programmes on BBC iPlayer.
+Since 2016, you also need a TV licence to watch or download on-demand or catch-up programmes on BBC iPlayer.

-You don’t need to buy a TV licence if you only use your TV to watch DVDs, Blu-rays or videos, or you purely use non-BBC catch-up and on-demand services, such as All 4, ITV Hub or Netflix, to watch non-live content.
+You don’t need to buy a TV licence if you purely watch other catch-up or on-demand services, or only use your TV to watch DVDs, Blu-rays or video cassettes.

-- You watch TV at the time it's broadcast through Freeview, Freesat or a pay-TV service.
-This includes all channels not just the BBC's.
+- You watch or record TV at the time it's broadcast ('live' TV) through Freeview, Freesat or a pay-TV service such as Sky.
+This includes all channels, not just BBC channels.

-- You need a license regardless of whether you rent or own your home.
+- You need a licence regardless of whether you rent or own your home.

 - You use BBC iPlayer on any device, including smartphones, laptops and tablets.